 We believe that Skill IQs and Role IQs can be unbiased/objective data points used by Pluralsight customers to inform decisions around new team members and career paths.

-If you are an Enterprise Plan customer, jump into the getting started with advanced skills analytics article.
-In it, you'll take a look at some of the more granular details found in the Skills Analytics for individuals within your team.
+If you are an Enterprise Plan customer, learn about advanced skills analytics, which gives you more granular details for individuals within your team.

 Get started with basic analytics